What They Said Themselves

 Helen Thomas, Chief Executive, DHCW — on the NHS Wales App roadmap — Public Accountability Meeting, 29 January 2026

 The Chief Executive describes the roadmap for DHCW's most important public-facing product as having "a bit of a gap."
-A roadmap with a gap is not a roadmap.
-It is a document that stops short of answering the question it is supposed to answer: what will be delivered, and when?
+A roadmap with a gap is not a roadmap — it is a document that stops short of answering the only question it exists to answer.

 "The public need a more integrated, seamless, and universally reliable product before this can be described as the primary digital front door for Wales."